treddyiu/CalculatorApp/README.md

+# Project Name
 Calculator App
-This is a calculator app, built in Andrroid, that can carry out simple arithmetic operations.
+This is a calculator app, built in Android, that can carry out simple arithmetic operations.
 It is a user-friendly interface that helps provide users with accurate and real-time calculations.
 ## Functionality
 The following **required** functionality is completed:
 * [ ] User sees keypad with numbers with 0-9 as well as a button for an integer sign (+/-), equal sign, decimal point, and arithmetic processes (+, -, %, *, /)